-In response to this, Blue State was asked to help generate public awareness of these issues; creating content to mark the first Global Compact Forum, led by UNHCR alongside Member States, international organizations, refugees, civil society, the private sector, and experts.
+In late 2019, Blue State was asked to help generate public awareness and engagement around the first-ever Global Refugee Forum.
+The aim was to create compelling public-facing content to mark the first Forum, led by UNHCR alongside Member States, international organizations, refugees, civil society, the private sector, and experts.
 Blue State was tasked with creating and producing a campaign that would get the public talking about and positively engaging on the issue of refugees, and celebrating refugees’ achievements around the world.

-The campaign was called ‘Everyone Counts,’ and we created the #EveryOneCounts central campaign film by shooting in locations around the world.
-We featured 16 celebrities and UNHCR ambassadors including Benedict Cumberbatch, Ben Stiller, Cate Blanchett, Nomzamo Mbatha, David Morrissey, and Riz Ahmed.
-The ambassadors challenged and gently satirized the idea of the ‘celebrity-led’ film, before placing a range of refugees themselves center stage.
-The ‘Everyone Counts’ concept focused on the positive representation of refugees as opposed to victimization.
+The #EveryOneCounts central campaign was shot in locations around the world.
+Working closely with UNHCR’s Goodwill Ambassador team, the film featured the voices of both celebrity supporters but also refugees.
+In total, 16 well known UNHCR Ambassadors, supporters from all over the world, were featured in the film, including Benedict Cumberbatch, Ben Stiller, Cate Blanchett, Nomzamo Mbatha, David Morrissey, and Riz Ahmed.
+The well-known faces challenged and gently satirized the idea of the ‘celebrity-led’ film, before placing a range of refugees themselves center stage.
+The film concept focused on positive representation of refugees as opposed to victimization with the central premise that if we all work together, things can change and that everyone has a role to play in creating change

-During the takeovers, ambassadors posted unusual facts and unknown success stories about themselves, before revealing that these were in fact the stories and contributions of refugees.
-The featured refugee stories included Razan Alsous, the founder of Yorkshire Dama cheese, pilot Maya Ghazal, and model Adut Akech.
+During these takeovers, Ambassadors posted unusual facts and unknown success stories — seemingly about themselves — later revealing that these were in fact the stories and contributions of refugees.
+The featured refugee stories included Razan Alsous, the founder of Yorkshire Dama cheese, and Syrian female pilot Maya Ghazal.

-After the reveal, people were directed to a quiz questioning how they would help refugees, which Blue State concepted, wrote, designed, developed, and launched on the UNHCR website.
-After taking the quiz, participants received a personality type (e.g., activist, community builder) and a set of corresponding actions they could take, showing that there isn’t just one way to help refugees.
+Across the campaign, the public was directed to an innovative online quiz questioning how, if they were leaders and decision-makers, they would help refugees.
+Blue State concepted, wrote, designed, developed, and launched the quiz on the UNHCR website.
+After taking the quiz, the participants received a personality type (e.g., activist, community builder) and a set of corresponding actions they could take, showing that there isn’t just one way to help refugees.
+This included ‘stickers’ for Instagram that would promote their personality type and encourage others to take the quiz.

-The campaign was promoted on social channels including Facebook, Instagram, Twitter, and LinkedIn.
-Blue State developed a global campaign toolkit that featured smaller video snippets, social teasers, and display advertising, as well as ten stickers for use on social channels to allow individuals to share inspiring stories about refugees.
+The campaign film was promoted on UNHCR’s social channels including Facebook, Instagram, Twitter, YouTube, and LinkedIn.
+Blue State developed display advertising, as well as 10 stickers for use on social channels to allow individuals to share inspiring stories about refugees.

-The campaign reached more than 538M individuals on Twitter and attracted 81,200 new followers on UNHCR’s global accounts during the month of launch.
+The campaign reached more than 538M individuals on Twitter.
 The #EveryOneCounts video collected nearly 8 million views, and there were more than 10,000 visits to the #EveryOneCounts website and quiz.

 52% of mentions expressed joy at the campaign or stories they uncovered and doubled positive sentiment on Twitter around the topic of refugees.